Brochu/brochu.github.io/_posts/2015-4-27-FirstAfterSchoolProject.md

 Since this game was made from scratch, I try to keep the graphics simple and done directly with the functions provided by the canvas element.
 One thing I found while working with those functions is that they approximately work the same as opengl functions.
 Since I already worked with opengl functions, I was happy to learn that this knowledge was transferable.

 Since this project is still in development, I cannot provide a link to try out the full game.
-However, I can provide a link to a page at the current state.
-Here is a link to [try out](#) the game.
+However, I will provide a link to test the game when it will be a little more polished.